Isiah Thomas: CBA

-Thomas became the owner of the Continental Basketball Association (CBA) from 1998 to 2000.
-He founded Enlighten Sports Inc, a full-service web development group specializing in sports marketing, in 1999.
+Thomas purchased the Continental Basketball Association (CBA) for $10 million in 1999.

-When at the Continental Basketball Association, Thomas launched partnerships with Enlighten Sports and the University of Colorado and the CBA.
+When at the CBA, Thomas launched partnerships with Enlighten Sports and the University of Colorado and the CBA.
 The new websites allowed fans to watch live game webcasts, use live shot charts, chat with players and more.
-Thomas said the internet was "and integral part of [the CBA's] strategy to provide engaging and entertaining content for fans."
+Thomas said the internet was an "integral part of [the CBA's] strategy to provide engaging and entertaining content for fans."
 Thomas also launched a partnership between the CBA and SEASONTICKET.com to bring personalized video highlights and scores to fans across the country as well as be a portal for All-Star League voting.
-Thomas foresaw that streaming video would be the future of news and entertainment.
+Thomas believed that streaming video would be the future of news and entertainment.